Leslie's (LESL)

 Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.

-As you can see below, Leslie's grew its sales at a tepid 6.8% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts).
+As you can see below, Leslie’s demand was weak over the last three years (we compare to 2019 to normalize for COVID-19 impacts).
+Its sales fell by 7.4% annually as it didn’t open many new stores and observed lower sales at existing, established locations.

 6. Store Performance